iltommi/qdb-documentation/source/api/python.rst

     .. py:method:: put(key, obj)

-        Put an object in the quasardb hive.
+        Put an object in the quasardb cluster.
 Raises if the object already exists.

         :param key: any unique item used to identify the object
         :type key: any picklable object
-        :param obj: the object to be put in the hive.
+        :param obj: the object to be put in the cluster.
         :type obj: any picklable object
-        :raise: :py:exc:`quasardb.AliasAlreadyExists` if the **key** already exists in the hive.
+        :raise: :py:exc:`quasardb.AliasAlreadyExists` if the **key** already exists in the cluster.
         :raise: :py:exc:`pickle.PicklingError` if either the **key** or the **obj** can not be pickled.

     .. py:method:: update(key, obj)

-        Update an object in the quasardb hive.
+        Update an object in the quasardb cluster.
         Create the record if it does not exist at given key.

         :param key: any unique item used to identify the object.
         :type key: any picklable object
-        :param obj: the new object to be put in the hive, replacing the old value.
+        :param obj: the new object to be put in the cluster, replacing the old value.
         :type obj: any picklable object
         :raise: :py:exc:`pickle.PicklingError` if either the **key** or the **obj** can not be pickled.

     .. py:method:: get(key)

-        Retrieve an object from the quasardb hive.
+        Retrieve an object from the quasardb cluster.

         :param key: the unique item used to identify the object.
         :type key: any picklable object
         :return: the unpickled object matching the **key**
-        :raise: :py:exc:`quasardb.AliasNotFound` if the **key** does not exist in the hive.
+        :raise: :py:exc:`quasardb.AliasNotFound` if the **key** does not exist in the cluster.
         :raise: :py:exc:`pickle.PicklingError` if either the **key** can not be pickled.

     .. py:method:: remove(key)

-        Remove an object from the quasardb hive.
+        Remove an object from the quasardb cluster.

         :param key: the unique item used to identify the object.
         :type key: any picklable object
-        :raise: :py:exc:`quasardb.AliasNotFound` if the **key** does not exist in the hive.
+        :raise: :py:exc:`quasardb.AliasNotFound` if the **key** does not exist in the cluster.
         :raise: :py:exc:`pickle.PicklingError` if either the **key** can not be pickled.

 .. py:class:: RawClient(hostname, port)

-    The raw interface to a quasardb hive.
+    The raw interface to a quasardb cluster.
     It has the same methods as the :py:class:`quasardb.Client`, except all **key** and **obj** parameters must be strings.

     :param string hostname: string giving the hostname.
 Either the DNS name, the IPv4 address or the IPv6 address.